leonlinsx/minimal-mistakes/_posts/2019-04-14-hong-kong-pledges.md

 > Third, on the "privacy" argument, this is outweighed by the public interest.
 If you are a controlling shareholder who wants privacy, then don't float you company on the Stock Exchange, and don't ask the public for their money.
 If you want their money, then you must be willing to live with the transparency that goes with it.
 If you are an investor who wants privacy, then stay under 5% and you will be private.

 These rebuttals make sense to me, and I'm wondering what the HK regulatory counterargument would be.
 Disclosure of long positions is usually a good thing \[3\] so more information about who owns what (and what the risks are of a sudden sale) is useful.
+All in, something to be aware of for HK small cap names when ownership can be concentrated among managment and a large portion of that pledged away for loans.

 **Footnotes**
-1. Well I'm pretty sure this isn't the case for Bezos, but if you have personal knowledge otherwise let me know... would explain his fascination for space travel
+1. Well I'm pretty sure this isn't the case for Bezos, but if you have personal knowledge otherwise let me know... would explain his fascination for space travel.
+Looking at the 'main source of wealth' for the [richest people in the world](https://en.wikipedia.org/wiki/List_of_richest_people_in_the_world "rich ppl") shows that all of them are wealthy due to their ownership stakes in companies.
 2. Defined here as not just physical paper money but wire transfers etc 'liquid' assets, as opposed to assets such as real estate, equity, gold etc
 3. Disclosure of shorts is more tricky and I don't know if I agree that all shorts should be disclosed